 It’s that time of year again, the season of fun in the sun.
 Pool parties.
 Picnics.
 Cookouts.
 Chances are you’ll attend several cookouts this summer, which can make it challenging to keep your weight down.
 After all, healthy summer foods are usually not the main feature of most cookouts.

-Instead, there is a spread of decadent desserts, salty snacks loaded with unhealthy trans fats, sodas, and sugary foods everywhere.
+Instead, there is usually a spread of decadent desserts, salty snacks loaded with unhealthy trans fats, sodas, and sugary foods everywhere.
 Oh, some healthy foods are there, too, but they are probably only masquerading as healthy summer foods.

 - Like that fruit salad with thick citrus and honey syrup.

 - Or that green salad consisting of nutrient-poor iceberg lettuce with your choice of highly processed salad dressings.

 - Or how about those baked beans that have been stewed for hours in molasses or brown sugar?